shuvava/full-stack-code-challenge/README.md

 ## Deliverable
-- Candidate should create a repository on github containing both services.
+- Create a repository on github containing both services.
-- Some seed data should be populated
+- Include seed data to populate the application.
-- **docker-compose up** should be sufficient to spin up the stack
+- `docker-compose up` should be sufficient to spin up the stack
 - Web interface should be accessible at localhost:3000